 \subsubsection{Monte Carlo (MC) approximation of the Shapley value.}

-The MC approximation \cite{shapley_monte_carlo,maleki} given the ensemble $\mathcal{M}$ estimates the Shapley value of the model $M\in \mathcal{M}$ by the average marginal contribution over uniformly sampled permutations. { } In Equation \eqref{eq:permutation_approximation} $\Theta$ is a uniform distribution over the $m!$ permutations of the binary classifiers and $\mathcal{S}^M_\theta$ is the subset of models that appear before the classifier $M$ in permutation $\theta$.
-Approximating the Shapley value requires the generation of $p$ classifier permutations, marginal contribution calculations to the ensemble and averaging those contributions -- this takes $\mathcal{O}(mp)$ time.
+The MC approximation \cite{shapley_monte_carlo,maleki} given the ensemble $\mathcal{M}$ estimates the Shapley value of the model $M\in \mathcal{M}$ by the average marginal contribution over uniformly sampled permutations. { }

+In Equation \eqref{eq:permutation_approximation}, $\Theta$ is a uniform distribution over the $m!$ permutations of the binary classifiers and $\mathcal{S}^M_\theta$ is the subset of models that appear before the classifier $M$ in permutation $\theta$.
+Approximating the Shapley value requires the generation of $p$ classifier permutations (for a suitable $p$), and marginal contribution calculations with respect to those contributions -- this takes $\mathcal{O}(mp)$ time.